guilhermesiani/guilhermesiani.github.io/_posts/2020-07-21-why-paper-and-pencil-is-my-best-tool.markdown

 date:   2020-07-21 23:30:41 -0300
 categories: tools
 ---
-Try to think about how much time we spend looking for an ideal tool to taking our notes, reminders, scheduling, sketching… A tool that give us freedom and flexibility to do everthing we need.
-Yeah .. so try to look around.
+Just try thinking about how much time we spend looking for an ideal tool to taking our notes, reminders, scheduling, sketching… A tool that give us freedom and flexibility to do everything we need.
+Yeah... so try looking around.
 Can you see this tool?
 There it is!
 A simple paper and pencil right next to you.

 I can’t imagine how much ideas and time I saved using this and I will try explain why this works so well to me.